-Introduction to modern theories and applications of equilibrium, solutions, acids, and bases, oxidation-reduction systems, thermodynamics, kinetics, complex equilibria, solubility product, coordination chemistry, nuclear chemistry, and descriptive inorganic chemistry.
+Introduction to modern theories and applications of equilibrium, solutions, acids, and bases, oxidationreduction systems, thermodynamics, kinetics, complex equilibria, solubility product, coordination chemistry, nuclear chemistry, and descriptive inorganic chemistry.
 Three hours lecture and three hours laboratory per week.
-Credits: 4 Prerequisite: CH110 with C or better or permission of instructor.
+Minimum Grades - Prerequisite Text area: CH110 with C or better or permission of instructor.
+Credits: 4 will be discussed, and the chemistry basis of each will be covered.
+Critical evaluation of the science presented in the media will also be considered.
+For nonscience majors.
+Three lecture & two lab hours.
+PDF | Limestone Academic Catalog 2019-2020